 Too many of us dabble in productivity hacks only to move on to the next tool or trend when it didn’t workout for us, missing the lesson of what worked and didn’t work about that tool or trend.

 We put the tool on a pedestal and miss the art.
 It’s worshipping the paint brush rather than the process and act of painting.
 We miss the art of our own productivity when the tool overshadows the treasure.

 As an artist, you have many brushes to choose from.
 You’re looking for a brush that feels best in your hand.
 You want a brush that doesn’t distract you from your art but partners with you to create the many things you see in your mind to create.
 Finding a brush like this may take some experimenting, but when you understand that the role of the brush is to bring life to your vision, it’s easier to find the right brush.

 Planners are the same way.
 You want a planner that supports you in the creation of your vision, not one that bogs you down or steals your energy.

-Let’s dive into the 9 best productivity journals and planners to help you get more done in less time.
+Let’s dive into the 9 best productivity planners and journals to help you get more done in less time.

 You may already use Google Calendar for appointments, but with a couple tweaks you can use it as a productivity planner.